 REFERENCE: Associate vice president, Financial Management; executive director, ASI; and director, Risk Management.

 The intent of scheduling policies is to assist the scheduling and use of facilities and grounds for campus events.
+The activities must not unreasonably interfere with the instructional program or operation of the campus.
 Failure of an organization to properly utilize the scheduling policies of the university may result in the inability to hold the event or to obtain facilities.
 Failure to follow scheduling deadlines may result in the event not being approved.
 Scheduling any event requires the filing of forms appropriate to that event.

 This process is required in order to clear student organizations or student-sponsored programs with appropriate offices on campus.
 The PRC process must be completed and approved prior to the event and prior to any publicity for the event.
 Other venue operators may require additional forms.
 All programs must be approved by the Office of Student Life and Development advisors, USU-215, or the Office of the Associate Vice President/Dean of Students, USU-219.
 All major programs, those with anticipated attendance of 300 or more, or 100 or more in the Soroptimist House, or student events where alcohol is served, or those which warrant crowd control precautions, will require additional authorization and clearance (see Regulation VII, Security and Planning for Student Events).